bryanbibat/devcon/README.md

 ## Deployment

-This app has two main branches, the `master` branch for staging i.e. http://beta.devcon.ph, and the `release` branch for production i.e. http://devcon.ph.
-All enhancements must be performed on the `master` branch and tested prior to merging to the `release` branch.
+This app has only one main branch, the `master` branch.

+When deploying a new build, test it first in staging (http://beta.devcon.ph) using `bundle exec cap staging deploy`.
+Once verified, you can now deploy it to the production site (http://devcon.ph) using `bundle exec cap production deploy`.

 As of this writing, only [Bry](https://github.com/bryanbibat/) and [Terence](https://github.com/terenceponce) have access rights to deploy to the server.